Edition: May 2025 Next update: 26 June 2025

 Situation in non-EU countries

-Compared with the previous quarter, GDP expanded in the 1st quarter of 2024 in China (up 1.6%), Switzerland (up 0.5%), the United States (up 0.3%) and Norway (up 0.2%), while it contracted in Japan by 0.5% and in Iceland by 0.9%.
+Compared with the previous quarter, GDP expanded in the 1st quarter of 2025 in China (up 1.2%) and contracted slightly in the United States (down 0.1%) and Japan (down 0.2%).
+In the 4th quarter of 2024, GDP expanded 0.2% in Switzerland, while it contracted in Norway (down 0.6%) and Iceland (down 1.4%). (*) See latest estimates for more data.

-Industrial production decreased
+Industrial production rose

 Source: Eurostat (sts_inpr_m).